 - The bags are made by the yarn & notions company Knitters Pride

 - They come in excellent condition

 - Very affordable

-- Though a case is included, you don’t have limited in which pattern you receive, as there are only two options.
+- Though a case is included, there are only two choices for the color.

 Alternatives For Susan Bates Ergonomic Hooks

 If you’re looking for something affordable that’s slightly similar, an ergonomic crochet hook handle from Susan Bates might be a good choice.
 These are a soft handle designed for people who hold the hook with a pencil grip.

 You put them over the top of a regular hook handle.